COVID-19: travel health notice for all travellers

 The most important treatment for travellers' diarrhea is rehydration (drinking lots of fluids).
 Carry oral rehydration salts when travelling.

 Typhoid is a bacterial infection spread by contaminated food or water.
 Risk is higher among children, travellers going to rural areas, travellers visiting friends and relatives or those travelling for a long period of time.

-Travellers visiting regions with a risk typhoid, especially those exposed to places with poor sanitation should speak to a health care professional about vaccination.
+Travellers visiting regions with a risk of typhoid, especially those exposed to places with poor sanitation, should speak to a health care professional about vaccination.

-There is currently a risk of chikungunya in this country.
+There is a risk of chikungunya in this country.
+The risk may vary between regions of a country.
 Chikungunya is a virus spread through the bite of an infected mosquito.
 Chikungunya can cause a viral disease that typically causes fever and pain in the joints.
 In some cases, the joint pain can be severe and last for months or years.

 Protect yourself from mosquito bites at all times.
 There is no vaccine available for chikungunya.

-- Dengue fever occurs in this country.
-Dengue fever is a viral disease that can cause severe flu-like symptoms.
-In some cases it leads to dengue haemorrhagic fever, which can be fatal.
+- Dengue can cause flu-like symptoms.
+In some cases, it can lead to severe dengue, which can be fatal.

 - Mosquitoes carrying dengue typically bite during the daytime, particularly around sunrise and sunset.